-It was RESOLVED:-
+It was Resolved:-

-- (i) That the Joint Medium Term Financial Strategy (MTFS) and Budget proposals set out in the report be approved. - (ii) That the final General Fund Budget for 2018/19 based on an increase to Council Tax of £5 per annum (10p per week) for a Band D property, which is equivalent to 3.25%, to support the Council's overall financial position, be approved. - (iii) That the Housing Revenue Account (HRA) Investment Strategy 2018/19 to 2022/23 and HRA Budget for 2018/19 be agreed. - (iv) That the mandatory decrease of 1% in Council House rents, equivalent to an average rent reduction of £0.90 a week as required by the Welfare Reform and Work Act be implemented.
+- (i) That the Joint Medium Term Financial Strategy (MTFS) and Budget proposals set out in the report be approved. - (ii) That the final General Fund Budget for 2018/19 be based on a council tax increase of 0.5%, an increase of 81p per annum for a Band D property to support the Council's overall financial position be approved. - (iii) That the Housing Revenue Account (HRA) Investment Strategy 2018/19 to 2022/23 and HRA Budget for 2018/19 be agreed. - (iv) That the mandatory decrease of 1% in Council House rents, equivalent to an average rent reduction of £0.83 a week, as required by the Welfare Reform and Work Act be implemented. - (v) That the Sheltered Housing Supported people cost of £3 per week be removed and Service charges be increased by £5 per week for each scheme (set at £4 cap per week last year) meaning a net increase of £2 per week to tenants.
+This will reduce the subsidy by £30k. - (vi) That Sheltered Housing utility charges are kept at the same level. - (vii) That in principle, Right to Buy receipts should be retained to enable continued development and acquisition of new council dwellings.

-- (v) That Sheltered Housing Supported people cost of £3 per week be removed and Service charges be increased by £5 per week for each scheme (set at £4 cap per week last year) meaning a net increase of £2 per week to tenants.
-This will reduce the subsidy by £27k. - (vi) That Sheltered Housing utility charges are kept at the same level. - (vii) That in principle, Right to Buy receipts should be retained to enable continued development and acquisition of new Council dwellings. - (viii) That garage rents are kept at the same level. - (ix) That the revised HRA Business Plan in Appendix E of the report be noted. - (x) That the Capital Programme in Appendix D of the report be agreed. - (xi) That the offer to participate for Babergh in the Business Rate Pilot for 2018/19 as set out in paragraph 11.9 to 11.10 of the report be accepted.
+- (viii) That garage rents are kept at the same level. - (ix) That the revised HRA Business Plan in Appendix E of the report be noted. - (x) That the Capital Programme in Appendix D of the report be agreed. - (xi) That the offer to participate for Mid Suffolk in the Business Rate Pilot for 2018/19 as set out in paragraph 11.9 to 11.10 of the report be accepted.